(+91) 9686 448899

-Solution blending is often employed for preparation of polymer blends on a laboratory scale.
+Solution blending is often employed for the preparation of polymer blends on a laboratory scale.
 The blend components are liquefied in a universal solvent and stirred.
 The blend is segregated by condensation or evaporation of the solvent.
-Benefits of the procedure are quick mixing of the solution without the substantial power consumption and the capacity to prevent unfavourable chemical reactions.
+The benefits of the procedure are the quick mixing of the solution without the substantial power consumption and the capacity to prevent unfavourable chemical reactions.

 Some novel solid-state processing techniques, such as shear pulverization or cryogenic mechanical alloying, have been formulated to furnish good mixing of polymer blends.
 The polymers are crumbled in pulverizes at cryogenic temperatures, and nanoscale blend morphologies are accomplished.

 Commonly, blending methods are: